20 min read

 • settling debts and liabilities

-• dealing with inheritance-tax paperwork where applicable
+• dealing with inheritance tax paperwork where needed

 • distributing the estate to the beneficiaries